WHY DREAMS DIE YOUNG

 You’ve been doing this for so long it’s not exactly reasonable to expect to know how – someone has to teach you.

-It’s why I started Arctic Venture – so you can learn exactly how to get out of this cycle before you’re stuck with 4 kids and a crazy spouse.
+It’s why I started Arctic Venture – so you can learn exactly how to get out of this cycle before you’re stuck with 4 kids and a crazy wife.